DKISTDC/dkist/docs/tutorial/5_tileddataset.md

 Notice that this gives us a new `TiledDataset` with the same number of tiles but smaller datasets.

-Similarly if we want to crop the edges of each tile we can index just as easily in the spatial dimensions:
+Similarly if we want to crop the edges of each tile, we can index just as easily in the spatial dimensions:

 ```{code-cell} ipython3